BlueEagle/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used in the personalDice function to hold the name of the person who's dice it is. `name` is the persistent state attribute.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+The name value in dansRoll will always be 'Dan', unless it a new name is passed to the function.
+The roll value changes with each call.

 c.
 What is the lexical scope of `newRoll`?
+The lexical scope of newRoll is the anonymous function inside personalDice.
+It is a block scope variable.

 ### Task 3 - Stretch Goals